calwilee/LoLEDA/README.md

 We consider a champion to be a "top ban" if it is in the top 15 most banned champions.

-> Adding a `num_top_bannd` column, modifiying result column.
+> Adding a `num_top_bannd` and `top_ban_present` column

-Using a custom function, we then count how many times a top ban was banned in each match from our merged dataframe, and add it to a `num_top_bannd` column, and reset the index of our dataframe.
-We also renamed the `result` column to `Win` and converted it to type bool.
+Using a custom function, we then count how many times a top ban was banned in each match from our merged dataframe, and add it to a `num_top_bannd` column.
+Using a similar agregation function, we count how many times a top ban was drafted, and add it to a `top_ban_present` column and reset the index of our dataframe.

 Here are the first 10 rows of our cleaned dataframe!